How to become a foster carer

 To become a foster carer, you will be assisted to complete the following forms, interviews and training:

 - Application for approval form.
-This gives the Department of Child Safety, Youth and Women (Child Safety) information to complete personal history checks for you and your adult household members.
+This gives the Children, Youth Justice and Multicultural Affairs (Child Safety) information to complete personal history checks for you and your adult household members.
 This includes consideration of criminal and child protection history, domestic violence and traffic history.